denysdovhan/learnyoubash/exercises/loops/problem.en.md

 ### `while` loop

 The `while` loop tests a condition and loops a sequence of commands so long as that condition is `true`.
-A condition is nothing more than primary is used in `if..then` conditions.
+A condition is nothing more than a primary that is used in `if..then` conditions.
 So a working example with `while` loop might look like this:

 ```bash
 #!/bin/bash